 - These Christmas snowball cookies can be stored, in an airtight container at room temperature for up to 4 days.

-MERRY CHRISTMAS BAKING!!!
+MERRY CHRISTMAS BAKING!

-Did you know that commenting and rating recipes is one of the best ways to support your favorite recipe creators?
-If you loved this recipe, please comment and rate it in the recipe card or share photos on social media using the hashtag #foodmeanderings or tagging @foodmeanderings !
+Did your family❤️this recipe?
+Did you know that commenting and⭐rating recipes is one of the best ways to support your favorite recipe creators?
+If you LOVED this recipe, please comment and rate it in the recipe card or share photos on social media using the hashtag #foodmeanderings or tagging @foodmeanderings !

-📋 Gingerbread Snowball Cookies Recipe
+📋 Gingerbread Almond Snowball Cookies Recipe

 Equipment